(Formerly Mi'kmaq-Maliseet Institute)

 The Mi'kmaq-Wolastoqey Centre (MWC) at the University of New Brunswick in Fredericton celebrated its 30th anniversary in 2010-11.

-The Institute promotes the professional growth and self-determination of the First Nations through its programs, services and research.
-Looking back over the last 25 years, it's clear that the Institute's accomplishments are those of its graduates, students, faculty and staff.
+The centre promotes the professional growth and self-determination of First Nations through its programs, services and research.
+Looking back over the last 30 years, it's clear that the centre's accomplishments are those of its graduates, students, faculty and staff.

 It welcomes First Nations students from all parts of the Atlantic region—from New Brunswick, Nova Scotia and Prince Edward Island to Newfoundland and the Gaspé and beyond.
 Whether they are studying education or business, psychology or nursing, forestry or sciences, students find a home away from home at the Mi'kmaq-Wolastoqey Centre.